eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 The Plotly\* graphing library is used to visualize the data in the form of a real-time plot.
 The page is accessible from almost any browser/device combo.

-To view the graph, use any device connected to the same network as the DE10-Nano board, open a browser, and go to:
+To view the graph, use any device connected to the same network as the Terasic DE10-Nano board, open a browser, and go to:

 ```
 http://<device_ip>:3000